djefferson-saintilus/pasm/README.md

 # How-to-use

 To use the Password Manager Security Analyzer, simply create a new KeePass database or use an existing one.
 You can store your passwords, retrieve them based on entry names or website URLs, analyze password security, and view all your stored entries in a convenient table format.

 The project is open-source and available on GitHub, so you can explore the code, contribute enhancements, or customize it to suit your needs.

 Give it a try and take control of your passwords with confidence!
-Let's prioritize online security together. 💪🔒💻
+Let's prioritize online security together, and remember to keep your master password safe and never share it with anyone.
+With PASM, you can effectively manage and protect your passwords, enhancing your online security.💪🔒💻